 MONTANA WINERIES

-How to Serving Mead the Correct Way
+How to Serve Mead the Correct Way

 The only Montana wine left from the 2013 harvest is a delightful Alsatian style white wine crafted from St Peppin grapes.
 This Montana winery will be releasing three 100% Montana wines in 2015.
 The first will be a blend of Marquett and Frontenac grapes.
 This Montana wine has mellowed in oak and become a full bodied red wine that is perfect for paring with a nice slab of Montana beef or wild game.
 The second will be a semi-sweet Frontenac Gris that is delightfully fruity and ready to be sipped on your porch with a mild cheese.
 The third will be another St Pepin white wine that is even better than 2013s.
 It has a wonderful blend of fruit and tart flavor that goes perfectly with poultry or fish.